Table of Contents

 - The experience and skill requirements

-A streamlined job description allows new employees to know what is expected of them and helps pace themselves accordingly.
-Therefore, this step must never be overlooked during the onboarding process.
+A streamlined job description allows new employees to know what is expected of them and helps them pace themselves accordingly.

 3. Plan a Detailed Orientation Program

-New employees need to be welcomed to the company in a way that they understand the organization in the best way possible.
-But how does one do this?
-The trick is to create an orientation program that will offer them insight into what the organization is like, and help them understand the culture, work environment, and more.
+New team members need to be welcomed to the company in a way that helps them understand the organization.
+But how does one do that?
+The trick is to create an orientation program that will offer them insight into the culture, work environment, and more.

-An interactive orientation can help the new employee learn more about the organization as it allows them to ask questions and get more accustomed to the culture.
+Make it interactive so new team members can learn more about the organization and also ask questions.
 Orientation programs can be done in multiple sessions with different stakeholders that cover individual mentoring, group activities, training sessions, and more.
 Here are a few things that are important when planning an orientation: